wcheng95/DX-FT8-MULTIBAND-TABLET-TRANSCEIVER-Source/README.md

 I took the opportunity to clean up the code removing most of the unused commented out code, unreferenced variables and so on.
 I also used the STM IDE to reformat the code for consistency.
 This repo is the result.
-This is a work in progress and will complete it when my hardware arrives.
+Every release is tested on my own FT8 Transceiver.

 Paul G8KIG